South Korea scrambles fighter jets after detecting 180 North Korean warplanes, military says - KESQ

 By Yoonjung Seo, CNN

-South Korea scrambled around 80 fighter jets after detecting a large number of North Korean warplanes during a four-hour period Friday, the country’s military said in a statement.
+South Korea scrambled about 80 fighter jets after detecting a large number of North Korean warplanes during a four-hour period Friday, the country’s military said, in a further escalation of regional tensions.

-The military statement said it had spotted about 180 North Korean military aircraft between 11 a.m. and 3 p.m. local time.
+In a statement, the South Korean military said it spotted about 180 North Korean military aircraft between 11 a.m. and 3 p.m. local time, a day after Pyongyang is believed to have conducted the failed test of an intercontinental ballistic missile (ICBM).

+Tensions in the Korean Peninsula began rising Monday, when the “Vigilant Storm” joint military drills began between the United States and South Korea, involving hundreds of aircraft and thousands of service members from both countries, according to the US.

+North Korea accused the allies of provocative action and on Wednesday launched 23 missiles from its east and west coasts — the most missiles it’s fired in a single day — into waters either side of the peninsula, prompting Seoul to respond with three surface-to-air missiles.

-The South Korean deployment included an unspecified number of F-35A stealth fighter jets, the statement said, and about 240 fighter jets participating in ongoing “Vigilant Storm” drills with the United States had also “maintained a readiness posture.”
+Friday’s South Korean deployment included an unspecified number of F-35A stealth fighter jets, the statement said, and the South Korean warplanes participating in the ongoing joint maneuvers had also “maintained a readiness posture,” the South Korean military said.

-Tensions have been rising in the region since the joint drills began on Monday, prompting an angry response from Pyongyang, which has accused the allies of provocative action.

-A North Korean official warned in a statement Wednesday the US and South Korea would pay the “most horrible price in history” for any military action against Pyongyang.
+After Thursday’s suspected ICBM test, the US and South Korea announced they’d extend the drills for an extra day until November 5, a move denounced by a North Korean official as a “very dangerous and false choice,” according to state media.

+Later, after meeting with his South Korean counterpart at the Pentagon, US Defense Secretary Lloyd Austin accused North Korea of “irresponsible and reckless activities.”

 This is a developing story.
 More to come.